contensis/docs-delivery-http/key-concepts/nodes/get-nodes-by-entry-id.md

 # Get nodes by entry id

-Gets all nodes that have the specified entry assigned or if CanonicalOnly=true returns the canonical node for the given entry.
+Gets all nodes that have the specified entry assigned, if canonicalOnly is set to true then only the canonical node for the given entry is returned.

 <span class="label label--get">GET</span> /api/delivery/projects/**{projectId}**/nodes/?entryId=**{entryId}**